JADES Imaging of GN-z11: Revealing the Morphology and Environment of a Luminous Galaxy 430 Myr After the Big Bang: Interpretations of the Spectral Energy Distribution

 We compared the Prospector results to those from BEAGLE \citep{chevallard16} and BAGPIPES \citep{carnall18}, which provide similar functionality but differ in numerous modeling aspects.
 We fit the observed ForcePho flux with both BEAGLE and BAGPIPES using a delayed exponential star-formation history, fixing the redshift to the spectroscopic value.
+For both BEAGLE and BAGPIPES we use the \citet[][with the 2016 update]{bruzual03} stellar templates and \citet{kroupa01} IMF.
+We assume the \citet{charlot00} and the \citet{calzetti00} dust attenuation law for BEAGLE and BAGPIPES, respectively.